 ‘Ayurvedic’ cooking may stem from India, but the science behind it is universal.
 It can be adapted to any country’s food.
 Very simply put, an ‘Ayurvedic’ meal consists of all six tastes—sweet, sour, salty, pungent, astringent and bitter, accounting for the season, any current imbalances and the quality of the ingredients.
 Mix this in with personal temperament and you are on the path to a whole-listic, holistic approach to cooking.
 Simply put, cook with love, eat with love to be love.

 Today, I wanted to share a recipe from Yotam Ottolenghi’s cookbook Plenty.
 This recipe is a new favorite of mine and has been a hit at several recent potlucks.
 It has the qualities—moist, soft, warm and tastes—sweet, sour, and salty that Ayurveda recommends for fall and winter seasons.
-The squash is soft, moist and sweet in taste, and the tahini is sweet too, along with being warming and rich in calcium, magnesium, and that good omega-rich fats!
-The touch of lime puckers the mouth and activates digestion with it’s sour taste.
+The squash is soft, moist and sweet in taste, and the tahini is sweet too, along with being warming and rich in calcium, magnesium, and that good omega-rich fat!
+The touch of lime (Ayurveda recommends lemon in the fall) puckers the mouth and activates digestion with its sour taste.
 As for remaining tastes—pungent, astringent and bitter, we have warming and sweet spices.
 Now it’s up to us to cook it with love and eat a quantity that suits our constitution.
 Happy eating—happy digesting.

 Tastes: Sweet, Sour, Salty, Pungent, Astringent, Bitter

 What you need: a heavy bottom baking sheet/pan

 - 3 T olive oil or sesame oil

 - Himalayan pink salt to taste